SumiSastri/dev-blogs/docs/gcp-firebase/part2-firebase-build.md

 If you are creating user-generated-content (UGC), the Firebase file storage system is primarily to store user generated files.
 Other file storage is also permitted.

 You can store static files - text, markdown and images.
-Images are cached on Firebase (Solid State Drives) SSDs, with the view to pre-optimising images and to fast rendering on front-end services.
+Images are cached on Firebase (Solid State Drives) SSDs, with the view to pre-optimising images and to fast rendering on frontend services.

 Often, you have to find image hosts like Imgur, or Pixabay, to host your images and then import these again via these services Application Programming Interfaces (APIs) to use to build your app.